mtyin/spanner-graph-agent/src/graph_agents/instructions/schema/to_model/SPANNER_SCHEMA_TO_MODEL_DESCRIPTION.md

-An agent specialized in turning table schemas to logical graph schemas.
+An agent that interactively help users translate a physical relational schema (e.g. table DDLs) into a graph model.